railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 manager would often be responsible for a development team to carry the project out, and generally has a technical profile.

-If you don't make any such distinction in the roles then put the same person in both fields.
+If you do not make any such distinction in the roles then put the same person in both fields.

 .. index::
    single: invoicing; tasks

-Invoicing tasks
+Invoicing Tasks
 ---------------

 Several methods of invoicing have already been described: